ActiveCampaign/postmark-java/README.md

 [![Build Status](https://circleci.com/gh/ActiveCampaign/postmark-java.svg?style=shield)](https://circleci.com/gh/ActiveCampaign/postmark-java)
 [![License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://www.opensource.org/licenses/MIT)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.postmarkapp/postmark/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.postmarkapp/postmark)

+:star: :star: **IMPORTANT UPDATE** :star: :star: we have migrated recently (as of version 1.9.0) from ```com.wildbit.java``` groupid, make sure to update your maven pom.xml file, to use the latest version of the library.
+Check the new groupid in pom example below.

 Postmark allows you to send your application's emails with high delivery rates, including bounce/spam processing and detailed statistics.
 In addition, Postmark can parse incoming emails which are forwarded back to your application.